hgraca/poc-messaging/README.md

 Run `make setup` to prepare all sub-projects.

+If you make changes to the IDL files, generate the corresponding code with `make generate-protobuf-code`.

 Run `make run` to run the POC.

 Run `make` to see all other available commands.